On a Sunny Day, Get Down to Yonge Steet With Your Camera!

 Yonge Street in the Sun is a terrific street to shoot street photography on.
-There are tens of thousands of people day or night, unlimited buildings and restaurants, lots of huge windows to peer into, and every type of person the city has to offer walking upon it.
-Because the street runs north-south it gets the benefits of dramatic shadows appearing on one side of the street or another depending on sunrise or sunset.
+There are tens of thousands of people day or night, unlimited buildings and restaurants.
+There are lots of huge windows to peer into, and every type of person the city has to offer walking upon it.
+Because the street runs north-south; it gets the benefits of dramatic shadows appearing on one side of the street or another depending on sunrise or sunset.
 At about 1,896 kilometers long (1,178 miles) you’re not going to run out of space anytime soon as well.

 My favourite image taken this day is the woman in Starbucks.
 The sun shone through the window as if a glamour spotlight was trained on her as she stylishly worked away on her laptop.
 It turned out to also be a shadow self-portrait as I snapped this image from the waist while walking by, camera strap flapping in the breeze.
 Capture the moment!